folkforms/markdown-to-x/docs/args.md

 `-t/--template` template document.
 Specifies the [template document](template.md) to use.

 `-o/--output` output folder.
 Specifies the output folder for the generated files.

+`-e/--extension` output file extension (optional).
+Specifies the extension for the generated files.